SIDDHARTH7729/Express-Airplane_Booking/README.md

  ->  `repositories`-> this folder contains all the logic using which we connect with the DB by writing queries, all the raw queries or ORM queries will go here.

- ->  `services1` -> contaisn the business logic and interacts with repositories from the database
+ ->  `services` -> contaisn the business logic and interacts with repositories from the database

 ->  `utils` -> contains helpers methods

+### Setup of the project

+ npm install

+-> In root diectory create a '.env' file and add env variables, like PORT

+-> go inside the src folder and execute the following command
+    `npx sequelize init`

+  - If setting up development environment , then write the username of your db,password of db and in dialect write whatever db youare usig liek mysql,mariadb,etc

+  -  Similarly for prod environment, make sure you also replace same things